MicrosoftDocs/learn/learn-pr/advocates/measure-mitigate-risks-azure-ai-studio/includes/8-run-automated-evaluation.md

-Automated Evaluations within Azure AI Studio execute an AI-assisted evaluation which uses large language models (LLMs), such as GPT-4, to evaluate the output of generative AI language systems.
+Automated Evaluations within Azure AI Studio execute an AI-assisted evaluation which uses LLMs, such as GPT-4, to evaluate the output of generative AI language systems.
 This process is achieved by instructing an LLM to annotate certain aspects of the AI-generated output.
 For instance, you can provide GPT-4 with a relevance severity scale (for example, provide criteria for relevance annotation on a 1-5 scale) and then ask GPT-4 to annotate the relevance of an AI system’s response to a given question.

 :::image type="content" source="../media/automated-evaluation-results.png" alt-text="A screenshot of the automated evaluation results within Azure AI Studio.
 The screenshot displays the metric dashboard.":::